Code-the-Dream-School/node-essentials/lessons/lesson1-node-intro.md

 ```

 The promisify function doesn't work in all cases.
-For example, `setTimeout((cb), interval)` doesn't have the right function signature because the callback function does not have enough parameters and is not last in the argument list.
+For example, `setTimeout(callback, interval)` doesn't have the right function signature for promisify because the callback function does not have enough parameters and is not last in the argument list.

 ## **1.8 More on Async Functions**